What are EDPOWER online courses and workshops?

 What kind of support do you offer students who are having trouble with the course material?

-For self-paced courses, you’ll have access to our team of experts and a 24/7 course discussion board for peer support.
+For self-paced courses, you’ll have access to our team of experts and a 24/7 course discussion board, also known as the course PLC or Professional Learning Community, where they can collaborate with their course peers and course instructor(s).
 Our online workshops are designed to be more collaborative than most online professional development courses.
 You’ll provide and receive feedback from peers and experts on each project, and have the opportunity to share responses and questions with peers and coaches 24/7 through the course discussion board.
-Additionally, coaches hold weekly moderated office hours and are available daily for support.
+Additionally, coaches hold weekly-moderated office hours and are available daily for support.

 Where do the courses take place and will I have to travel?

-All self-paced courses and workshops take place entirely online, and no travel is required.
+All self-paced courses and online workshops take place entirely online, and no travel is required.

-What is the usual class size for a workshop?
+What is the usual class size for a course?

 The class size varies but the Student to Teacher Ratio is 20:1.